Nail Technician School

 - Marketing and promotion

-Many schools will include practical experience through externship or practicum components that take place within local salons.
-Some schools may even have an on-site, student-run salon that allows students to provide supervised services to actual clients.
-Most accredited programs will also include preparation for licensing examinations.
+Many nail technician training schools will include practical experience through externship or practicum components within local salons.
+Some schools may even have an on‐site, student‐run salon allowing students to provide supervised services to clients.
+Most accredited programs will also include preparation for nail technician licensing examinations.

 Program length can vary by school and location.
 It can also depend on whether you choose to study part-time or full-time.

 The most common education credentials are diplomas and certificates, which generally take a year or less to complete.
 However, the length of the program tends to vary depending on the state in which you attend school.
-The reason for this is that education hours are part of the prerequisites for state licensing.
-Some states only require 200 hours of classroom training, while others may ask for up to 600 hours.
+This difference is because education hours are part of the prerequisites for state licensing.
+Some states only require 200 hours of classroom training, while others may ask for up to 750 hours.

-The cost of nail tech/manicure school will depend on various factors, including the type of school and program you choose, the length of the program, and even the location of the school.
+The cost of nail tech school depends on various factors, including the type of school and program you choose, the length of the program, and even the school's location.

-When looking into the cost of tuition for specific programs, it can be helpful to determine exactly what is included within the tuition fee.
-Some schools combine the cost of tuition with books and supplies for one single fee, while others will charge separately.
-Knowing exactly what is included in tuition and what is extra can help you determine the total cost of your nail technician education.
+When looking into the cost of tuition for specific programs, it can be helpful to determine what is included within the tuition fee.
+Some schools combine the cost of tuition with books and supplies for a single fee, while others will charge separately.
+Knowing what is included in tuition and what is extra can help you determine the total cost of your nail technician training.

-Most schools are able to offer some sort of financial support to students.
-It's helpful to find out if a school has a financial aid department because it could help you determine what sources of funding you may be eligible for, such as federal loans and grants, private loans, scholarships, or veterans benefits.
-Plus, some schools may offer alternative options such as payment plans or work-study programs.
+Most schools can offer some sort of financial support to students.
+It's helpful to find out if a school has a financial aid department because it could help you determine what funding sources you may be eligible for, such as federal loans and grants, private loans, scholarships, or veterans' benefits.
+Some schools may offer alternative options such as payment plans or work-study programs.

 The first step is to check with your state board of cosmetology.
 It will be able to direct you to the specific criteria for your area.

-Although licensing requirements do vary by state (Connecticut is the only state that doesn't require nail technicians to obtain licensure or certification), common prerequisites and processes include:
+Although licensing requirements do vary by state (Connecticut is the only state that doesn't require nail technicians to obtain licensure or certification), common prerequisites and processes include the following:

-- Graduating from a program that is accredited by the state board of cosmetology and includes a minimum number of training hours (usually between 250 and 450).
+- Graduating from a program accredited by the state board of cosmetology and includes a minimum number of training hours (usually between 250 and 450).

 - Submitting a nail specialty registration application to the state board of cosmetology for approval, along with payment for applicable fees.
 Once you have been approved, official nail specialist registration or licensure will be issued.
 However, some states will also require that you successfully take an examination before licensing is issued.

-- In some states, while your license is pending, you are still eligible to work under the supervision of a registered nail technician within a licensed salon or spa as long as you provide the salon owner with a copy of your completed licensing application as well as your school transcripts.
+- In some states, while your license is pending, you are still eligible to work under the supervision of a registered nail technician within a licensed salon or spa if you provide the salon owner with a copy of your completed licensing application as well as your school transcripts.

 - Once you have received official registration, you will be responsible for keeping it valid by paying renewal fees and completing continuing education credits as necessary.
 Renewal periods, fees, and minimum continuing education hours vary by state.

-The majority of manicurists work within a salon or spa; however, Occupational Outlook Handbook (OOH) estimates from 2016 showed that almost 30 percent were self-employed, running their own salon or providing a mobile service in which they travel to their clients' homes.
+Most manicurists work within a salon or spa; however, Occupational Outlook Handbook (OOH) estimates from 2021 showed that 24 percent were self-employed, running their own salon or providing a mobile service in which they travel to their clients' homes.

 Alternative work environments can include spas or salons within cruise ships, resorts, and hotels.
 Plus, some work within the fashion or entertainment industries.
 However, these positions tend to be rare and extremely competitive.

-When it comes to hours, nail techs who work in salons tend to work full-time, but those employed within spas that provide many different services are often only needed for part-time hours.
-Since a large number of clients prefer evening and weekend appointments, these tend to be the busiest times for nail technicians.
+When it comes to hours, nail technicians who work in salons tend to work full-time, but those employed within spas that provide many different services are often only needed for part-time hours.
+Since many clients prefer evening and weekend appointments, these tend to be the busiest times for nail technicians.

-The job prospects appear to be very good according to national projections for the period between 2016 and 2026.
-The OOH estimates show that job opportunities for nail professionals are projected to grow by 13 percent, which is almost twice as fast as the estimated average for all occupations.
+The job prospects appear to be very good according to national projections for the period from 2021 to 2031.* The OOH estimates show that job opportunities for nail professionals are projected to grow by 22 percent, which is much faster than the estimated average for all occupations.

 Some of the factors that are expected to stimulate growth in the industry include: